 How to Apply

-The University of Michigan’s Gerald R. Ford School of Public Policy invites behavioral scientists to apply for a tenured faculty position at the associate or full professor rank.
-Senior scholars from a range of disciplines are invited to apply, including behavioral economics, judgment and decision-making, social psychology, developmental psychology, and organizational behavior.
-Successful candidates must demonstrate outstanding research credentials; engagement with public policy; ability and willingness to teach core and elective courses in undergraduate, master and PhD degree programs in public policy; and a keen interest in interacting with students, faculty, and policy practitioners in a multi-disciplinary professional school environment.
+The University of Michigan’s Gerald R. Ford School of Public Policy invites applications from social scientists with a PhD in political science, government, public policy or other closely-related disciplines for one or more tenured positions in American politics at the rank of associate or full professor.
+The Ford School is committed to attracting and retaining a distinguished and diverse faculty.
+Successful candidates must demonstrate a record of outstanding research impact; ability and willingness to teach core and elective courses in undergraduate, master and PhD degree programs in public policy; effective public and policy engagement; and a keen interest in interacting with students, faculty, staff, and policy practitioners in an interdisciplinary professional school environment.
 Candidates should combine relevant substantive expertise with strong interests in public policy.

 U-M EEO/AA Statement

 The University of Michigan is an equal opportunity/affirmative action employer.